dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 9.3 Generating sound, light, and gravitational radiation 331

 9.3 Generating sound, light, and gravitational radiation The sound generated by the vibrating wood blocks is an example of the most pervasive spring: radiation.
 It comes in three varieties.
 Electromagnetic radiation (or, more informally, light) is produced by an accelerating charge.
 Sound (acoustic radiation) can be produced simply by a changing but nonmoving charge (such as an expanding or contracting speaker membrane).
-Therefore, sound is simpler than light—which in turn is simpler than gravitational radiation.
+Therefore, sound is simpler than light — which in turn is simpler than gravitational radiation.
 Do the easy cases first: We'll first apply spring models to sound (Section 9.3.1).
 By adding the complexity of motion, we'll extend the analysis to light (Section 9.3.2).
 Then we'll be ready for the complexity of gravitational radiation (Section 9.3.3).

 9.3.1 Acoustic radiation from a charge monopole When we think of radiation, we think first of electromagnetic radiation, which we see (pun intended) everywhere.
-To analyze sound radiation while benefiting from what we know about electromagnetic radiation, we'll find an analogy between electromagnetic and acoustic radiation—starting at the source of radiation, namely a single charge (a monopole).
+To analyze sound radiation while benefiting from what we know about electromagnetic radiation, we'll find an analogy between electromagnetic and acoustic radiation — starting at the source of radiation, namely a single charge (a monopole).

 The search for the acoustic analog of charge is aided by scaling relations.
 An electric charge 𝑞 produces a disturbance, the electric field 𝐸. Their connection is 𝐸 ∝ 𝑞.
 Because the symbols 𝐸 and 𝑞 amplify the mental connection to electromagnetism, let's write the relation between 𝐸 and 𝑞 in words.
 Words promote a broader, more abstract view not limited to electromagnetism: field ∝ charge.